assimp/assimp-docs/source/usage/use_the_lib.rst

 to them by their index in the array and provide the coordinate system for them, too.
 One mesh uses only a single material everywhere - if parts of the model use a different material, this part is moved to a separate mesh at the same node.
-The mesh refers to its material in the same way as the node refers to its meshes: materials are stored in an array inside aiScene, and the mesh stores only an index into this array.
+The mesh refers to its material in the same way as the node refers to its meshes: materials are stored in an array inside **aiScene**, and the mesh stores only an index into this array.

-An aiMesh is defined by a series of data channels.
+An **aiMesh** is defined by a series of data channels.
 The presence of these data channels is defined by the contents of the imported file: by default, there are only those data channels present in the mesh that were also found in the file.
 The only channels guaranteed to be always present are aiMesh::mVertices and aiMesh::mFaces.
-You can test for the presence of other data by testing the pointers against NULL or use the helper functions provided by aiMesh.
-You may also specify several post-processing flags at Importer::ReadFile() to let assimp calculate or recalculate additional data channels for you.
+You can test for the presence of other data by testing the pointers against NULL or using the helper functions provided by **aiMesh**.
+You may also specify several post-processing flags at Importer::ReadFile() to let Assimp calculate or recalculate additional data channels for you.

 At the moment, a single aiMesh may contain a set of triangles and polygons.
 A single vertex does always have a position.
-In addition, it may have one normal, one tangent, and bitangent, zero to AI_MAX_NUMBER_OF_TEXTURECOORDS (4 at the moment) texture coords and zero to AI_MAX_NUMBER_OF_COLOR_SETS (4) vertex colors.
-In addition, a mesh may or may not have a set of bones described by an array of aiBone structures.
+In addition, it may have one normal, one tangent, and bitangent, zero to **AI_MAX_NUMBER_OF_TEXTURECOORDS** (4 at the moment) texture coords and zero to AI_MAX_NUMBER_OF_COLOR_SETS (4) vertex colors.
+In addition, a mesh may or may not have a set of bones described by an array of **aiBone** structures.
 How to interpret the bone information is described later on.

 .. _ai_material: